john-overton/yet-another-wiki-demo/docs/DevPlanning/Development Guidelines.md

 - Use Vercel for production hosting

 #### 4.3 Database Updates
-- Implement a strategy for PocketBase schema migrations
+- Implement a strategy for PostgresSQL schema migrations (needed?)
 - Test database migrations in the staging environment before production

 ### 5. CI/CD Pipeline Configuration